 Many domestic and international tourists plan their Visayas tours around top Filipino festivals like the Ati-atihan in Aklan, Dinagyang in Iloilo, and Sinulog Festival in Cebu.

-The Visayas is home to some of the best beaches in the Philippines.
+The Visayas is home to some of the best beaches in the Philippines and some of the best tourist spots in the Philippines.
 Destinations like Cebu and Boracay are the most familiar to international visitors.
 However, Visayas Islands has other wonderful spots worth visiting.
 The region has a long history and rich culture.
 Visayas diving is undeniably world-class as well.
 Its high mountains, pristine islands, and lush surroundings will make any nature-loving visitor quite satisfied.